The best tricycles with push handles for babies and toddlers. 9 fantastic toddler tricycles every kid will love, suitable from 9 months to 5 years.

 This is a four-stage tricycle, and parents can also purchase different configurations for even more options.

-The seat is adjustable, and it comes with a canopy and plenty of storage in the form of a parent pouch.
+The seat is adjustable, and the adjustable seat comes with a canopy and plenty of storage in the form of a parent pouch.

 You can also opt for an infant-friendly version that is suitable from 6 months.

-Featuring a padded infant insert for the seat and a three-point harness, babies as young as one-year-old can enjoy a ride on this tricycle with a parent pushing from behind and their feet resting on the removable footrest.
+Featuring a padded infant insert for the seat and a three-point harness, its steel construction lets babies as young as one-year-old can enjoy a ride on this tricycle with a parent pushing from behind and their feet resting on the removable footrest.

 It easily collapses for effortless travel and includes an extra-large storage bag at the base of the handle.
 When your kiddo is ready to conquer the different stages, simply remove the footrest, guardrail and eventually the handle when they’re ready to take off on their own.